 A spinal cord injury can devastate your life and impact the lives of your family members.
 Depending on the severity of your spinal cord injury, you may not be able to take care of yourself or work in the same job as you did before the injury.

 If you are facing the potentially life-changing consequences of a spinal cord injury after an auto accident in Farragut, TN, you may be entitled to compensation.
-A spinal cord injury lawyer in Farragut, TN from the Law Offices of Ogle, Elrod & Baril, PLLC may be able to help.
+A spinal cord injury lawyer in Farragut, TN from the OEB Law, PLLC may be able to help.
 Call today at 865-546-1111 for a free, no-obligation case evaluation.

 Proving Negligence in a Spinal Cord Injury Case